Jammerref2015/CorkCityFirebirds-Website/README.md

 ## Credits

 ### Media
-- The photos used in this site were obtained from Dani ???????/
+- The photos used in this site were obtained from Dani Villegas Moran.

 ### Acknowledgements